Experts in Italy evaluated the available research to outline ten “golden rules” when using probiotics to improve health and treat medical conditions.

-3. Know the detailed “identikit” of probiotic bacterial strains
+3. Know the detailed “identikit” of bacterial strains

-4. Choose between using a “single strain” or “multi-strain” probiotic products
+4. Choose between using a “single strain” or “multi-strain” products

 5. Avoid antibiotic-resistant genes in probiotic strains

-6. Choose probiotic strains which can withstand the gastrointestinal environment
+6. Choose strains that can withstand the gastrointestinal environment

 7. Probiotic strains must be able to grow and form colonies the gut

 The beneficial effects of probiotics are thought to be due to their colonizing the gut and inhibiting the growth of “bad” microorganisms which cause illness.
 So it is important that the strains used in a product have demonstrated the ability to do this.
 Microorganism strains which have not shown this ability should not be selected for use as probiotics.

 8. Probiotics must interact positively with normal gut bacteria

 In addition to inhibiting potential pathogenic microbes in the intestine, some research has suggested that probiotic microbial strains can modulate the normal microbes found in the gut.
 There is limited information on this effect, but only products which have a beneficial effect on normal gut flora should be used.